seddon-software/cpp/README.txt

+A04 not documented
+A05 not documented
+A06 not fully documented
+A15 onwards needs to be checked

-Last updated 20 November 2021
+Last updated 8 January 2022

 To clone the repo use: